accordproject/concerto/README.md

 Concerto is a lightweight 100% JavaScript schema language and runtime.
 It works in both a Node.js process and in your browser.
 The browserified version of Concerto is ±280KB.
 We are working on making it even smaller.

 Things you can do using Concerto:
 - Define an object-oriented model using a domain-specific language that is much easier to read and write than JSON/XML Schema, XMI or equivalents.
-The metamodel gives you "just enough" expressivity to capture real-world business models, while remaining easy to map to most runtime environments.
+The metamodel gives you 'just enough' expressivity to capture real-world business models, while remaining easy to map to most runtime environments.
 - Optionally edit your models using a powerful [VS Code add-on](https://marketplace.visualstudio.com/items?itemName=accordproject.cicero-vscode-extension) with syntax highlighting and validation
 - Create runtime instances of your model
 - Serialize your instances to JSON